 Other cryptocurrencies might be a bit more reliable in that respect, but they can also fall prey to a hype.
 It becomes more likely the more widely used the currency is.
 However, a large prevalence is necessary in order for you to offer a means of payment that many people can use.
 As you see, it is like a dog chasing its own tail.

-Go ahead and offer cryptocurrencies as a means of payment.
+Our tip: Go ahead and offer cryptocurrencies as a means of payment.
 Currently they will not make up more than 1% of your turnover.
 However, instead of exchanging the currency into euros, view these earnings as a financial investment.
 You might be able to earn a lot of real money with virtual currencies.